mockery/mockery/README.markdown

 behaviour is detected when not allowed, it will result in an Exception being thrown at that point.
 Note that disallowing these behaviours should be carefully considered since they necessarily remove at least some of Mockery's flexibility.

+The other two methods are:

+    \Mockery::getConfiguration()->setInternalClassMethodParamMap($class, $method, array $paramMap)
+    \Mockery::getConfiguration()->getInternalClassMethodParamMap($class, $method)

+These are used to define parameters (i.e. the signature string of each) for the methods of internal PHP classes (e.g. SPL, or PECL extension classes like ext/mongo's MongoCollection.
+Reflection cannot analyse the parameters of internal classes.
+Most of the time, you never need to do this.
+It's mainly needed where an internal class method uses pass-by-reference for a parameter - you MUST in such cases ensure the parameter signature includes the "&" symbol correctly as Mockery won't correctly add it automatically for internal classes.

 Reserved Method Names
 ---------------------